Training at MiracleFeet

 eLearning with ACT Online

-To supplement the hands-on training providers receive using ACT, MiracleFeet is developing a digital version of the ACT curriculum, ACT Online, in partnership with OpenPediatrics at Boston Children’s Hospital.
-This eLearning platform for providers is designed to enhance training outcomes and serves as a critical reference for new and experienced providers after training is complete, while reducing the cost of training.
+To supplement the hands-on training providers receive using ACT, MiracleFeet developed a digital version of the ACT curriculum, ACT Online, in partnership with OpenPediatrics at Boston Children’s Hospital.
+This eLearning platform for providers enhances training outcomes and serves as a critical reference for new and experienced providers, while reducing the cost of training.

 3D Clubfoot Model